iai-group/cikm2018-intentsKB/README.md

 This repository provides resources developed within the following article:

 > D. Garigliotti and K. Balog.
 IntentsKB: A Knowledge Base of Entity-Oriented Search Intents.
-In Proceedings of the 27th ACM International Conference on Information and Knowledge Management (CIKM '18), Turin, Italy.
+In Proceedings of the 27th ACM International Conference on Information and Knowledge Management (CIKM '18).
 ACM.
+Turin, Italy.
 October 2018.
 [DOI: 10.1145/3269206.3269257](https://doi.org/10.1145/3269206.3269257)

 **You can get the author version of the article [here](https://arxiv.org/abs/1809.00345).**